A Freshman QB Will Play on Saturday

 some things that can help us beat Colgate.

-"“It’s embarrassing to me as a coach,” Colgate coach Dick Biddle said.
+Lehigh had the week off and is probably thanking their lucky stars for it.
+With injuries to heal and the potential let down game after Delaware, they too could have slipped up last week against an Ivy.
+Their foes this week, VMI, took a beat down and a pay check from I-A Duke in their previous game."“It’s embarrassing to me as a coach,” Colgate coach Dick Biddle said.
 “We played in the championship game in 2003 and now we’re a mediocre team.Call me a silly Homer, but Biddle will get this team back on track.
 It might take a few weeks, but Colgate will get its act together and remember how to hold on to the ball and win some games.

 “I don’t think it’s them.
 You give them credit, but I think it’s us.”

-"We feel like we can run the football, and that is what we are going to try to do," Day said.
+The Crusaders continued to fire on all cylinders as they took down Georgetown with relative ease and slid into a tie atop the Patriot League standings.
+This week will bring the Crimson to town for a much bigger test of this fledging resurgence."We feel like we can run the football, and that is what we are going to try to do," Day said.
 "We'll go over the top like we do every game.
 They've got a good defense, but we feel that we can exploit them in a few different ways."

 Wide receiver R.J.
 Cobbs caught two passes last week in his return to the offensive side of the ball, and he sees things the same way.